Vessel registration and travelling abroad

 - any ship designated for or capable of speeds in excess of 12 knots

-Application for registration must be made by the owner of the ship accompanied by a fee of £20.00 and proof of insurance.
-The registration will remain effective until such time as;
+Application for registration must be made by the owner of the ship, accompanied by a fee of £20 and proof of insurance.
+The registration will remain effective until such time as

 - there is a transfer of ownership or

-- a change occurs which results in alteration of any details recorded on the register
+- a change occurs that results in alteration of any details recorded on the register

-The owner of the ship at the time or immediately prior to the time of change must give written notice if a vessel registration for any reason ceases to have effect, within 28 days.
+The owner of the ship at the time or immediately prior to the time of change must give written notice within 28 days if, for any reason, a vessel registration ceases to have effect.

 Local registration is not a legal requirement if the ship is:

 - owned by a non-resident and is visiting Jersey for a total of three months or less in any 12 month period